Newsletter December 2017

 The sessions will take place in the beautiful tranquil woodland where we will experience nature at its best.
 In case of inclement weather we will have the use of one of the timber-framed Centre buildings heated by a wood-burner stove.

-The course will be led by an experienced and qualified mindfulness tutor.
+The sessions will be led by an experienced Mindfulness tutor.

 For further information please email email@example.com or phone 01745 710626

 We are excited to announce the launch of a Volunteer Programme at the Woodland Skills Centre.

 The regular Volunteer day will take place every Monday from 10.00 till 3.00 to look after our 50 acre site – woodlands, tree nursery, arboretum, heritage orchard, wildflower meadow, vineyard, Forest School sites.